alaguna95/learning-ddd/README.md

 ## Learning-ddd

-This proyect follows the event driven architure and it has composed by two microservices and a library.
+This proyect follows the event driven architure and it has composed by two microservices and one library.
 Moreover, each microservice have created with the domain driven desing approach.

 Microservices:
 1. **Input-data**, it has the responsibility of process data of the users.